DanielDeveloper19/Store_Management_Terraform_EKS_kubernetes_infra_AWS/README.md

 AWS Load Balancer Controller is installed to manage external traffic.

 ArgoCD is deployed and configured to "pull" the latest manifests from Git.
-Now you have your Java application deployed in a production grade AWS Ecosystem with EKS Kubernetes and GitOps workflow.
+Now you have your Java Spring Boot application deployed in a production grade AWS Ecosystem with EKS Kubernetes and GitOps workflow.

 ----------------------

 🏗️ Core Architectural Pillars
-1. Resilient Infrastructure-as-Code (Terraform) Multi-AZ VPC: Spans across 3 Availability Zones for high availability.
+1. Resilient Infrastructure-as-Code (Terraform) Multi-AZ VPC: Spans across 3 AWS Availability Zones for high availability.

 Network Isolation: Public subnets house the ALB and NAT Gateways, while EKS Nodes and RDS reside in Private Subnets , unreachable from the public internet.